 If you like to feature sections of my transcript in your own articles/videos, feel free to contact me via.
 Twitter.

-Uematsu: Initially I just wanted to be a composer, but there was no work, which was what I ended up doing (laughs).
+Uematsu: Initially I just wanted to be a composer, but there was no work, which was why I ended up composing for games (laughs).

 I: Like you did for our audience in Paris, can you tell the story of your early days working for Square Enix?